TheScienceMuseum/WebAudioPlayer/stops/test.md

 stop_id: #2
 audio_file: /medicine/INSIDE THE THERAPISTS ROOM - CLIENTS Compressed.mp3
 hero_images:
-- path: Medicine-Therapist.jpg
+#- path: #Medicine-Therapist.jpg
-  alt_text: Visitors listening to therapy conversations in the Medicine Galleries at the Science Museum.
+#  alt_text: #Visitors listening to therapy conversations in the Medicine Galleries at the Science Museum.
 Image © The Board of Trustees of the Science Museum, London
 - path: nintendo1.jpg
   alt_text: Visitors listening to therapy conversations in the Medicine Galleries at the Science Museum.
 Image © The Board of Trustees of the Science Museum, London
 ---